 To know more about Nuclear Fuel Cycles, visit the linked article.

 How are Electromagnetic Waves emitted?

-Electromagnetic waves are formed by particles undergoing acceleration that will be electrically charge thus enabling them to exert force on other charged particles by interacting with them.
-EM waves carry energy, momentum and angular momentum away from their source particle and can impart those quantities to matter with which they interact.
-Electromagnetic radiation is associated with those EM waves that are free to propagate themselves (“radiate”) without the continuing influence of the moving charges that produced them, because they have achieved sufficient distance from those charges.
+Electromagnetic waves are formed by particles undergoing acceleration that will be electrically charged thus enabling them to exert force on other charged particles by interacting with them.
+EM waves carry energy, momentum, and angular momentum away from their source particle and can impart those quantities to matter with which they interact.
+Electromagnetic radiation is associated with those EM waves that are free to propagate themselves (“radiate”) without the continuing influence of the moving charges that produced them because they have achieved sufficient distance from those charges.

 Electromagnetic Waves- UPSC Notes:- Download PDF Here